 - 1. Completed NCMC International Student Application. - Official transcripts of all high school (or equivalent), college and/or university studies.
-Transcripts must be translated in English.
-NCMC may require postsecondary transcripts to be sent to an organization that provides evaluations of foreign educational credentials, at the expense of the prospective student.
-Information, including costs for this service, is available from the NCMC Admissions Office. - Test of English as a Foreign Language (TOEFL) scores for students whose native language is other than English.
+Transcripts must be translated in English and include course descriptions.
+NCMC may require post- secondary transcripts to be sent to an organization that provides evaluations of foreign educational credentials, at the expense of the prospective student.
+Information, including costs for this service, is available from the NCMC Admissions Office. - 3.
+Test of English as a Foreign Language (TOEFL) scores for students whose native language is other than English.
 A minimum score of 500 (paper version), 173 (computer-based test) or 61 (Internet based) is required.
-Limited entrance into coursework for those students not meeting the minimum required TOEFL may be granted if the student is enrolled in an ESL program. - American College Test (ACT) or SAT results.
+Limited entrance into coursework for those students not meeting the minimum required TOEFL may be granted if the student is enrolled in an ESL program.
+NCMC will also accept Duolingo scores.
+A minimum score of 90 will be required on the Duolingo English Test. - American College Test (ACT) or SAT results.
 If the ACT or SAT has not been taken, students will be required to take the Accuplacer test and any other NCMC placement tests as needed. - 5.
 Proof of financial support, for one year, in the form of an authorized bank statement that is no older than six months.
-U.S. Federal Regulations requires students to prove the financial ability to cover the cost of a full year of education and living expenses in the U.S. Financial support includes documentation proving sufficient resources, in the form of US dollars, are available for the following: - Cost of transportation to and from North Central Missouri College - All expenses for one full year of study - Return transportation to the home country
+U.S. Federal Regulations requires students to prove the financial ability to cover the cost of a full year of education and living expenses in the U.S. \Financial support includes documentation proving sufficient resources, in the form of US dollars, are available for the following:

-- Financial support for any dependents that may accompany them, if applicable - Expectation of financial support for the remaining years of their program.
+- Cost of transportation to and from North Central Missouri College - All expenses for one full year of study - Return transportation to the home country - Financial support for any dependents that may accompany them, if applicable - Expectation of financial support for the remaining years of their program.
 This may be demonstrated through a notarized Affidavit of Support and appropriate notarized bank statements. - 6.
 Copy of valid passport. - Proof of required health insurance with coverage for the entire period the student will be attending North Central Missouri College.
 Coverage must be through a provider approved by NCMC.